retebuonvivere/retebuonvivere/README.md

 This repository is a workshop for the creation of a [d3][2] meshwok visualization to be used in [retebuonvivere][0] project.
 See [fonzy85vr/retebuonvivere#74][9] for the original issue.

+# Demonstration
+See the meshwork graph in retebuonvivere website at http://www.retebuonvivere.org/rete/meshwork

 # Submodule of

 This repository is a submodule of [retebuonvivere][0]